tktmyd/fwin/README.md

 # fwin
-A module for seismic waveform data in WIN and WIN32 formats
+A module for reading seismic waveform data in WIN and WIN32 formats

+## Important Notice
+This library is under being development.
+Significant changes in designs of module libraries might occur in future versions.

 ## Compile